galaxyproject/tools-iuc/tools/pling/README.rst

 Implementation notes
 ^^^^^^^^^^^^^^^^^^^^

-The wrapper uses ``write_manifest.py`` to adapt a Galaxy list collection to Pling's manifest-based command-line interface.
+The wrapper uses ``write_manifest.py`` to adapt multiple Galaxy FASTA datasets to Pling's manifest-based command-line interface.
 The helper:

-* stages safe, deterministic FASTA filenames and sorts collection elements by identifier;
+* stages safe, deterministic FASTA filenames and sorts input datasets by identifier;
 * detects gzip-compressed FASTA files by content and decompresses them before running Pling; and
-* validates the optional topology table, requiring one exact ``plasmid`` and ``topology`` entry for every collection element and accepting only lowercase ``circular`` and ``linear`` values.
+* validates the optional topology table, requiring one exact ``plasmid`` and ``topology`` entry for every selected dataset and accepting only lowercase ``circular`` and ``linear`` values.

 The wrapper is limited to complete plasmid sequences.
 Draft assemblies, short